ruijaulino/seqm/README.md

 # seqm
-A library to evaluate trading strategies based on probabilistic models (regression,state space).
+A library to evaluate trading strategies based on probabilistic models.